austinbostonberlin/austinbostonberlin.github.io/_includes/footer.md

     <a href="/" target="_blank">Portfolio</a>
   </div>
   <br />
   See an error?
-Send me an email instead.
+Send me an email.
   <br />
   <a href="https://notbyai.fyi/"><img style="padding-top: 5px;" src="/assets/img/notbyai.svg" /></a>
 </footer>